paciorek/tutorial-dask-future-test/R-future-gh.md

     ## [1]  1.3775667 -1.7371292 -0.1362109  1.9301162

-Basically future\_lapply pregenerates a seed for each iteration using `parallel:::nextRNGStream`, which uses the L'Ecuyer algorithm.
+Basically future\_lapply pregenerates a seed for each iteration using `parallel:::nextRNGStream`, which uses the L’Ecuyer algorithm.
 See [more details here](https://github.com/HenrikBengtsson/future/issues/126).

 I could also have set `future.seed = 1` instead of setting the seed